 What Jihad is not

 Despite such detailed clarification by the Quran and the Prophet ﷺ on the concept of Jihad, some people falsely translate the word Jihad as “holy war.”
-Such a translation is blatantly incorrect, and stems from an ignorance of the basic teachings of Islam, and unfamiliarity with the Arabic language.
+Such a translation is blatantly incorrect; it stems from an ignorance of the basic teachings of Islam and unfamiliarity with the Arabic language.
 In fact, the word “holy” is totally unfamiliar to authentic Islamic literature – even the word “Quran” is preceded by “noble” or “blessed” as an honorific in Islamic sources, rather than “holy” – while “war” is translated as harb in Arabic.

 To sum up, Jihad is a very broad term that implies exerting one’s abilities for a worthy cause intended to please Allah.
 While fighting to protect Islam is one form of Jihad, it can only be undertaken against those involved in violence against Muslims.
 It is unjust and incorrect to restrict this vast term to only one or another of its many forms.
 As pointed out earlier, Jihad is strongly associated with growing spiritually, acquiring and spreading knowledge, being good to one’s parents, upholding justice and fairness, and serving the community at large.
 Jihad is, in fact, a means to spread goodness and make the world a more desirable place to live in.